trizin/NFT-Marketplace-on-Avalanche/README.md

 #### Get all bids

-We will need a function to get all bids and the bidders.
+We will need a function to get a list of all bids and the bidders.

 ```solidity
 // Returns a list of all bids and addresses